 Sworn in April of 2003, I work to:

-- Document Chester’s historical assets.
+• Document Chester’s historical assets.

-- Assist people in their research concerning Chester.
+• Assist people in their research concerning Chester.

-- Document potential archaeological sites in Chester.
+• Document potential archaeological and historic sites in Chester.

-- Assist in placing items of historical interest into appropriate archives.
+• Assist in placing items of historical interest into appropriate archives.

-- Prepare nominations to the State and National Register of Historic Places.
+• Assist property owners in preparing nominations to the State and National Register of Historic Places.

-- Promote Chester and its history through publications and public presentations.
+• Promote Chester and its history through publications and public presentations.

+Chester’s history began long before there was a Chester, New York.
+Sugar Loaf Mountain, which rises 1140 feet above sea level, is perhaps the most prominent evidence of the processes that occurred eons ago that shaped our local topography.
 As the last glaciers receded nearly twelve and half thousand years ago.
 People came here and have populated what we call Chester ever since.
 Dutchess Quarry Caves, just a few miles west in the Town of Goshen, were used for shelter and hunting camps from the early post glacial period up into colonial times.

+At the other end of town, near the border with the Town of Monroe, in Goosepond State Park is the Greycourt Rock Shelter which has been used for at least 5,000 years.
+It was reputed to be one of Claudius Smith’s hideouts during the Revolutionary War.
 Even before the first European settlers reached Orange County, the native people then living here, the Lenape (meaning “The People”) had been decimated by diseases introduced to North America by the earliest European explorers.
 It is estimated that roughly ninety percent of the native population succumbed before the European settlers ventured inland from their sea side outposts.

 In mid-nineteenth century, the Chester Meadows were drained to become the fertile black dirt supplying fabulous vegetables to the region and, because they were less perishable, onions to the Civil War troops, perhaps even some of Chester’s boys serving with the 124th New York State volunteers – “Orange Blossoms.”
 Today, but a few farmers continue to supply the local and New York City fresh markets and onions worldwide.

 In 1841 the Erie Railroad was completed through Chester and station agent Thaddeus Selleck convinced local farmer Phil Gregory to ship 240 quarts of fresh milk to New York City earning the railroad $1.20 in freight charges, thus spawning the dairy farming industry.
-Within a few years that business grew to 300,000 quarts per day, earning over $1,000 a day for the Erie RR!
+Within a few years, that business grew to 300,000 quarts per day, earning over $1,000 a day for the Erie RR!
 The Erie Main Line carried the last train through Chester in the Spring of 1984.
 The following year the tracks were taken up.

-Hambletonian, “The Father of Harness Racers” owned by entrepreneur Wm Rysdyck.
+Hambletonian, “The Father of Harness Racers” owned by entrepreneur William Rysdyck.
 Rysdyck’s horses “Long Island Black Hawk” and “New York Black Hawk” and finally Hambletonian did much to foster Goshen’s Historic Track as the “Birthplace of the Trotter.”
 Hambletonian was the most famous trotter in history.
 Foaled on Seely Farm near Sugar Loaf on March 5, 1849, he died March 1876.
-In 1893 a monument was erected over his grave, of Red Granite, 26 feet 10 inches in hight and 6 feet square at the base.
+In 1893 a monument was erected over his grave, of Red Granite, 26 feet 10 inches in height and 6 feet square at the base.

+During World War II, the Laroe Saw Mill of Sugar Loaf supplied oak for the decks of America’s Aircraft Carrier Fleet.
 These are but a few of the stories from Chester’s rich history!